rizkjackson/CBC-website/content/people/index.md

   evolutionary biology/genomics at Harvard Medical School in old Boston town.
-  Prior to joining the Computational Biology Core, he labored on behalf of the Bivona and Taylor labs at UCSF, analyzing exomes, whole genomes, transcriptomes, ribosomes, a smattering of genetic screens, et al. Most of his time is spent tooling on various next-gen sequencing analysis pipelines.
+  Prior to joining the Computational Biology Core, he labored on behalf of the Bivona and Taylor labs at UCSF, analyzing exomes, whole genomes, transcriptomes, ribosomes, a smattering of genetic screens, etc. Most of his time is spent tooling on various next-generation sequencing analysis pipelines.
   See also Saurabh's [UCSF Profile](http://profiles.ucsf.edu/saurabh.asthana) or [contact] him.